 The exact cause of the condition is unknown.

 We simply don't know exactly what causes the tiny papillae to shrink, nor why it seems to affect certain people but not others.
 Women tend to be affected more than men.

 There may be a connection with drinking alcohol or eating very spicy foods, but strangely it seems to occur less frequently in smokers.
 (But this is NOT a good reason to take up smoking!).
 There may also be a connection with vitamin B deficiency.
 Some sufferers have found that avoiding cinnamon and mint in any form seems to help.

 TREATMENT options are rather limited.

 There is no treatment that is guaranteed to make the patches go away, but there are some treatments to help with the sensitivity or irritability that some people get with this condition.

 These treatments are limited to an antihistamine gel or a steroid mouthwash.
 You normally have to get a prescription for these from a doctor or dentist.

 As already stated, some doctors have reported getting good results with vitamin B supplements and also zinc supplements, but on their own they don't seem to be a permanent cure for those people who are prone to getting geographic tongue.

-However, following my self-help tips above, AND switching to a toothpaste that does not contain Sodium Lauryl Sulfate frequently minimizes or even eliminates geographic tongue for long periods at a time!
+However, following my self-help tips above, AND switching to a toothpaste that does not contain Sodium Lauryl Sulfate (such as TheraBreath) frequently minimizes or even eliminates geographic tongue for long periods at a time!

 If you're looking for a new toothbrush, I really do recommend the Cybersonic toothbrush.
 Read my review of this brush here.